WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/04_Mutational_signature_analysis/MS_Practical_WCSCGA.md

-The first step to run SigProfilerMatrixGenerator is **installing a reference genome**, that should match the one used for the alignment of the next generation sequencing data.
-We have already preinstalled human reference genomes GRCh37 and GRCh38 in the virtual machines, but in case you need to install these genomes (or different ones) on a different computer you can follow the code below:
+The first step to run SigProfilerMatrixGenerator is **installing a reference genome**, that should match the one used for the alignment of the next generation sequencing data. **We have already preinstalled human reference genomes GRCh37 and GRCh38 in the virtual machines**, but in case you need to install these genomes (or different ones) on a different computer you can follow the code below: